MicrosoftDocs/architecture-center/docs/solution-ideas/articles/customer-feedback-and-analytics-content.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

-For many companies, customer support is costly and inefficient.
+For many companies, customer support is costly and doesn't always operate efficiently.
 [Knowledge mining](https://azure.microsoft.com/solutions/knowledge-mining/) can help customer support teams quickly find the right answer for a customer inquiry or assess customer sentiment at scale.

 Every company is looking to enhance the customer experience.
-Knowledge mining can aggregate and analyze data to discover trends about what customers are saying and use that information to improve products and services
+Knowledge mining can aggregate and analyze data to discover trends about what customers are saying and use that information to improve products and services.

 ## Data flow for knowledge mining